VirtualPlantLab/VPLTutorials/RayTracedBinaryForest/RayTracedBinaryForest.md

----
-title: "Ray-traced forest of binary trees"
+# Ray-traced forest of binary trees
-author:
-    - name: "Alejandro Morales Sierra"
+Alejandro Morales Sierra
-      affiliation: "Centre for Crop Systems Analysis - Wageningen University"
+Centre for Crop Systems Analysis - Wageningen University
-date: last-modified
-execute:
-  cache: true
----

 In this example we extend the binary forest example to couple growth to light interception, using a simple light model, where each tree is described by a separate graph object and parameters driving the growth of these trees vary across individuals following a predefined distribution.
 This is not intended an optimal implementation of such a model but rather a demonstration of how to use the ray tracer within VPL in combination with Sky package to simulate light distribution within a scene and retrieved the resulting values on an organ basis.

 The following packages are needed: